Chapter 8:

 And there was no saving him.

 His body was cold.
-Lifeless.
+Lifeless...
 Gone.

 I reached out and touched his cheek, but there was nothing there but bone and blood and the echo of who he used to be.
-He wasn’t unconscious.
-He wasn’t wounded.
-He was just... dead.

 I didn’t say anything.
 I couldn’t.
 I just sat there holding him, the silence so heavy it felt like the world itself had stopped.

-And now he was just... gone.
+And now he was just... dead.

 Something broke inside me in that moment.
 My chest tightened until it hurt to breathe.
 My eyes blurred, and then the tears came—slow at first, then hard and uncontrollable.

 I cried into his shoulder like a child, my fingers digging into what was left of his uniform.
 I kept whispering his name like maybe that would bring him back, like the sound of my voice would be enough to wake him up.
 But nothing changed.
-His body stayed still.
-Cold.
+His body stayed cold.
 Heavy in my arms.

 The smoke stung my eyes.
 My breathing slowed....